andyjsharpe/Tavernlight-Games-Technical-Trial/README.md

 ### Question Answers

-- The answers to questions 1-4 are in a folder under the top-level named "Answers".
+- The answers to questions 1-4 are in a folder named "Answers", with each question having its own file (EX: "Q1.lua").

 - The answer to question 5 can be found at .